 Rama bowed his head and replied, “I am sorry Ma Kali, but what is the use of knowledge without wealth, and what would I do with wealth without knowledge?”

-Goddess Kali was impressed by his quick thinking and intelligence and blessed him, saying that he would become a great poet and would be known for his intelligence and sense of humor.
+Goddess Kali was impressed by his quick thinking and wisdom and blessed him, saying that he would become a great poet and would be known for his intelligence and sense of humor.

 Moral of the story

 Fortune favors the bold.
+Do not lose courage.
 Always do the right thing, and do not hesitate to speak your mind.